Do you need credit and credit scores?

 Paying off Debts

 If you have enough money to settle your debts, begin the process of working with collection agencies that may have contacted you.
-Work with them to have them to remove any credit hits against your credit report.
+Work with them collaboratively, to have them to remove any credit hits against your credit report.
 Once you pay off the debt, collection agencies should have the ability to remove the account from your credit report.
 If the collection agency refuses, you should not pay them.

 Debt Validation Letters

 If you are contacted by debt collectors, you can respond to them with a debt validation letter.
 A debt validation letter forces debt collectors to prove that you owe them a debt.
 This process can help remove old collections from your credit report.
 A debt validation letter is a letter that simply demands that the collection agency send you proof through documentation that you owe a debt.
 This documentation normally comes from the original creditor.
 The interesting fact about old debt is that debt collectors regularly buy and sell debts with other debt collectors.
 Because of this, the current debt collector might actually have a hard time validating the debt.
-A debt validation letter can be used on old debts to get the debt collectors to stop calling, and can also be used to remove bad marks on a credit report.
+A debt validation letter can be used on old debts to get the debt collectors to stop calling, and can also be used to remove bad scores on a credit report.
 An important note with this method is that you only have 30 days from the first time a debt collector contacts you to send them the letter of request.

 What Does a Debt Validation Letter Look Like?